University of Toronto Professor Emeritus

 4 pm – 6 pm

-In celebration of the 30th Anniversary of the Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom we have invited four renowned panelists for a symposium format lecture.
+In celebration of the 30th Anniversary of the Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom we have invited three renowned panelists and a moderator for a symposium lecture format.

 Nadje S. Al-Ali